 With non-customer surveys, an organization can answer why this is.

 Popular topics covered in a survey targeted to non-customers includes:

-• Brands used and satisfaction with those brands
+- Brands used and level of satisfaction with those brands

 It would be a recommendation from the market research firm that your organization invests budget dollars towards a paid social media awareness campaign on Facebook.